Spinal Muscular Atrophy

 Spinal muscular atrophy (SMA) refers to a group of inherited neuromuscular diseases that affect the nerve cells (motor neurons) and the control of voluntary muscles.

 SMA, the leading genetic cause of death in infants and toddlers, causes lower motor neurons in the base of the brain and the spinal cord to disintegrate, preventing them from delivering the necessary signals for normal muscle function.

 Involuntary muscles, such as those that control bladder and bowel function, are not affected in SMA.
-Hearing and vision are not affected, and intelligence is normal or above average.
+Hearing and vision are not affected, nor is someone’s learning or social skills.

 Types of SMA

 The three major childhood-onset forms of SMA are now usually called Type 1, Type 2, and Type 3.
 All three types are also known as autosomal recessive SMA, meaning both parents must pass on the defective gene in order for their children to inherit the disease.